NUSOC/wirtz_data_wordpress_plugin/README.md

 # WirtzData Plugin

 ## Description
-The WirtzData plugin allows users to interact with a SQLite database through a simple shortcode.
-It provides an easy way to retrieve and display data stored in the database.
+The WirtzData plugin allows users to interact with a Wirtz data archive through a simple shortcode.

 ## Installation
 1. Download the plugin files.